-Presentation of COVID-19 in pregnant and postnatal women In 'About PregCOV-19LSR' About PregCOV-19LSRProtocolCOVID-19 in Pregnancy: webinar seriesMother-to-child transmissionPrevalencePresentationMother outcomesBaby outcomesRisk factorsDiagnosingTreatment Back to 'PregCOV-19LSR' What are the clinical symptoms, laboratory and radiological findings for COVID-19 during pregnancy/postpartum?
+Presentation of COVID-19 in pregnant and postnatal women In 'About PregCOV-19LSR' About PregCOV-19LSRProtocolCOVID-19 in Pregnancy: webinar seriesMother-to-child transmissionPrevalencePresentationMother outcomesBaby outcomesRisk factorsDiagnosingTreatmentPublications Back to 'PregCOV-19LSR' What are the clinical symptoms, laboratory and radiological findings for COVID-19 during pregnancy/postpartum?
 Is the presentation different in pregnant/postpartum women than non-pregnant individuals?
-COVID-19 presentation in pregnancy and postpartum Version 3: updated 5 August 2020 The common symptoms of COVID-19 in pregnancy and postpartum were cough (39%) and fever (40%).
-Breathlessness and muscle ache were reported in 19% and 10% of women with suspected or confirmed COVID-19 The common laboratory findings were lymphopaenia (35%), raised white cell count (27%), and low platelets (8%).
-Relatively small studies reported raised levels of procalcitonin (21%).
-69% of women admitted with suspected or confirmed COVID-19 in pregnancy had abnormal radiological findings of consolidation Studies included pregnant women admitted to the hospitals and not all pregnant women The clinical manifestations of COVID-19 in pregnancy and postpartum appears to be broadly similar to the general population, but are less frequent (v3.0 last search update on 26th June 2020; findings may change as new evidence emerges) Disclaimer: The findings have not yet been peer reviewed and the sources cited should be checked.
+COVID-19 presentation in pregnancy and postpartum Version 5: updated 29 November 2020 The common symptoms of COVID-19 in pregnancy and postpartum were cough (41%) and fever (40%).
+Breathlessness and muscle ache were reported in 20% of women with suspected or confirmed COVID-19.
+The common laboratory findings were lymphopaenia (33%), raised white cell count (26%), and raised C reactive protein levels (49%).
+Studies included pregnant women admitted to the hospitals and not all pregnant women.
+The clinical manifestations of COVID-19 in pregnancy and postpartum appears to be broadly similar to the general population. (v5.0 last search update on 29 November 2020; findings may change as new evidence emerges) Disclaimer: The findings have not yet been peer reviewed and the sources cited should be checked.
 Any views expressed are those of the authors and not necessarily those of their institutions and organisations.
-Previous versions Version 2: 28 May 2020 Version 1: 4 May 2020 Structured research question (PICO) COVID-19 presentation in pregnancy and postpartum Population Pregnant/postpartum women All individuals with COVID-19 Exposure COVID-19 Pregnancy and postpartum Comparator - Non-pregnant and reproductive aged (women, all) Outcomes Symptoms and signs:Cough, fever, breathlessness, sputum, myalgia, fatigue, diarrhoea, headache, sore throat, rigor, anosmia, vomiting, Sequential Organ Failure Assessment (SOFA), Quick SOFA (qSOFA)Laboratory: haematological,renal, liver function, C-reactive protein, Creatine kinase, high-sensitivity cardiac troponin, Interleukin-6, procalcitoninRadiological: Consolidation, Ground-glass opacity, Bilateral pulmonary infiltration Study Design Observational studies Findings Full details to be published shortly.
+Previous versions Version 4: 1 September 2020 Version 3: 5 August 2020 Version 2: 28 May 2020 Version 1: 4 May 2020 Structured research question (PICO) COVID-19 presentation in pregnancy and postpartum Population Pregnant/postpartum women All individuals with COVID-19 Exposure COVID-19 Pregnancy and postpartum Comparator - Non-pregnant and reproductive aged (women, all) Outcomes Symptoms and signs:Cough, fever, breathlessness, sputum, myalgia, fatigue, diarrhoea, headache, sore throat, rigor, anosmia, vomiting, Sequential Organ Failure Assessment (SOFA), Quick SOFA (qSOFA)Laboratory: haematological,renal, liver function, C-reactive protein, Creatine kinase, high-sensitivity cardiac troponin, Interleukin-6, procalcitoninRadiological: Consolidation, Ground-glass opacity, Bilateral pulmonary infiltration Study Design Observational studies Findings Full details to be published shortly.
 Currently undergoing peer review.